ricanontherun/short-form/README.md

-# short-form
+# short-form (WIP)

-A command line journal for bite sized thoughts
+A command line journal for bite sized thoughts.

+**NOTE**: This project is still a work in progress.
+Data storage formats might change with future revisions, use at your own risk.

 ## Features